m00racle/newPong/docs/docs.md

 ~~WARNING: BUG:
 [x] the player 1 pad only moves upwards no matter the key pressed!!~~

-Pong day 3 TODO:
+### Pong day 3 TODO:
-[x] learn how to make class like object in Lua
-    [ ] I need more time in this part, please refer to this [class making method](http://lua-users.org/wiki/SimpleLuaClasses) and compare should I use class() function.
-    [x] check whether I can have private variable declaration in a class?
-Nope Lua does not offer privacy [see this documentation](https://www.lua.org/pil/16.4.html)

-[ ] all the properties and method such as movement of pads and ball must be encapsulated in this class.
+[x] all the properties and method such as movement of pads and ball must be encapsulated in this class.

-[ ] make the pads movement limited to the screen sizes
+[x] make the pads movement limited to the screen sizes

 [ ] make the ball move